indrajithekanayake/indrajithekanayake.github.io/_pages/about.md

 Intellectual Communities
 ------
 I like interdisciplinary work.
-My special interest in education allows me to be a disciplinary nomad because education is limitless.
+My special interest in education allows me to be a disciplinary nomad.
+Education has no limits.
 Sometimes I use data and analytics to improve Echonomic education and on some other occasions, I read about augmented reality for early childhood education.
 However, I spend a lot of my time in the fields of Data and Analytics which allows me to use qualitative, quantitative, and computational methods.
 I often use more statistical forms of analysis to contextualize and further support more qualitative approaches, frequently collaborating with people from other disciplines.
 I frequently speak at conferences and events, and I also consult with various groups, organizations, and companies about a wide range of topics.